gnosisguild/greco/README.md

 This repo includes:

-- A **Noir** circuit that checks the correctness of a BFV encryption.
+- A **Noir** circuit that checks the correctness of BFV encryption.
-- A **Rust script** that generates input constants for the circuit, serializes them into TOML files, and optionally JSON.
+- A **Rust script** that generates input constants for the circuit, serialized into TOML files (and optionally JSON).

 ## Requirements